 Foreign financial institutions.
-The Fund is required to withhold 30% U.S. tax on payments made to a foreign financial institution (FFI), unless such FFI provides documentation to the Fund indicating that it is exempt from withholding as a participating FFI, deemed-compliant FFI, exempt beneficial owner, or is otherwise exempt from withholding under Chapter 4 of the Internal Revenue Code (Code).
+The Fund is required to withhold 30% U.S. tax on payments made to an FFI, unless such FFI provides documentation to the Fund indicating that it is exempt from withholding as a participating FFI, deemed-compliant FFI, exempt beneficial owner, or is otherwise exempt from withholding under Chapter 4 of the Code.
 In some cases, the Fund may be required to verify the U.S. tax status of the FFI with the IRS prior to making payment in order to determine whether the payment is subject to 30% U.S. withholding tax.
+An FFI that is located in a country that has entered into an IGA with the U.S. to implement FATCA will be exempt from FATCA withholding provided that the FFI shareholder and the applicable foreign government comply with the terms of such agreement.